section-engineering-education/engineering-education/content/articles/data-encryption-and-decryption-in-node-js-using-crypto/index.md

 status: publish
 published: true
 url: /data-encryption-and-decryption-in-node-js-using-crypto/
-title: Data Encryption and Decryption in NodeJS using Crypto
+title: Data Encryption and Decryption in Node.js using Crypto
 description: This article provides a detailed guide on how to use the crypto module to implement encryption and decryption in a Node.js application.
 author: judy-nduati
 date: 2021-06-23T00:00:00-09:50